Renad03/Ecommerce-Microservices-Backend/README.md

 This is a microservices-based e-commerce application built with Spring Boot, featuring three core services: Wallet, Shop, and Inventory.
 Each service is independently deployable and interacts via RESTful APIs using Spring Cloud components like Eureka, Feign, API Gateway, and Resilience4j for fault tolerance.

-The system is frontend-agnostic and can be integrated with any client-side technology — including mobile apps (e.g., Flutter, React Native) and web apps (e.g., React, Angular).
+The system is frontend-independent and can be integrated with any client-side technology — including mobile apps (e.g., Flutter, React Native) and web apps (e.g., React, Angular).

 Microservice Breakdown